pdonadeo/ocaml-lua/README.markdown

 In this moment only the version 5.1.x is supported, while 5.2.x is on my TODO list.
 In general my plan is to support newest versions, but not the oldest ones.

+[LuaJIT](http://luajit.org/luajit.html) 2.0.0 for Lua 5.1 is also supported.

 Intended audience
 -----------------